GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/02_getting_started_sismonr.md

 ## Running a first simulation (interactive)

-We will start by running one simulation on your local machine.
-This is the first thing to do if you are planning to run simulations on NeSI: first, make sure your actually works!
+You will start by running one simulation on your local machine.
+This is the first thing to do if you are planning to run simulations on NeSI: first, make sure your code actually works!
 For this workshop, a jupyter kernel will act as your local machine.

-Start by opening a sismonr kernel (see the instructions [here](https://genomicsaotearoa.github.io/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/10_supplementary.html)).
+Start by opening a sismonr kernel (see the instructions [here](https://genomicsaotearoa.github.io/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/07_supplementary.html)).

 We will first load the sismonr package, and the model and *in silico* plants we want to simulate.